OfficeDev/office-js-docs-pr/docs/outlook/contextless.md

 Complete the [Outlook quick start](../quickstarts/outlook-quickstart.md?tabs=yeomangenerator) to create an add-in project with the [Yeoman generator for Office Add-ins](../develop/yeoman-generator-overview.md).

-If you already have an existing add-in project, to turn on this feature in your add-in, see [Configure the manifest](#configure-the-manifest).
+To turn on this feature in a preexisting add-in project, see [Configure the manifest](#configure-the-manifest).

 ## Configure the manifest